 A few years back I saw a video of a doctor who called juggling ‘the most brain-specific exercise, and who got all his medical students to juggle.
-According to the students, juggling helped them gain better concentration and helped them relieve stress.
+According to the students, juggling helped them gain better concentration and relieve stress at the same time.

 I’ve never been interested in juggling, considering it only as a party trick or a circus-specific sport, but this video stirred my curiosity.
-If juggling could improve concentration, I thought, it could help me improve my reading, and learning skills in general.
+If juggling could improve concentration, I thought to myself, it might help me to improve my reading and learning skills in general.

 An interesting quote from an article called “Changes in Gray Matter Induced by Learning” states: